The Best 10+ Things to do in Rhinebeck NY you will never forget!

 - Route 9 (Albany Post Road)

 If you’re interested in taking a train from New York City to Rhinebeck, then Amtrack, from Penn Station, is your best bet.
 The tracks follow the eastern bank of the Hudson River, a scenic route that offers panoramic views of the heart of the Hudson Valley.

 The train ride from Penn Station to Rhinebeck takes about an hour and 40 minutes.
 After you get off the train, it’s just a short drive to Rhinebeck.

-Please Note: When you’re searching for trains between New York and Rhinebeck, keep in mind that the Amtrak station is about three miles west of the Town of Rhinebeck in Rhinecliff, NY.
+Please Note: When you’re searching for trains between New York and Rhinebeck, keep in mind that the Amtrak station is about three miles west of the Town of Rhinebeck in the town of Rhinecliff, NY.
 Check the schedule carefully.
-Not all trains stop in Rhinecliff.
+Not all trains, though, stop in Rhinecliff.

 How far is Rhinebeck NY from NYC?

 Located approximately 110 miles north of New York City and approximately 51 miles south and east of Albany NY through the New York State Thruway (I-87) and over the Kingston-Rhinecliff Bridge.